-If you made an election under section 108(i) to defer income from the discharge of business debt arising from the reacquisition of a debt instrument, you cannot exclude on lines 1a through 1d the income from the discharge of such indebtedness for the taxable year of the election or any subsequent taxable year.
+The time for making a section 108(i) election has passed.
+If you made an election under section 108(i) to defer income from the discharge of business debt arising from the reacquisition of a debt instrument in 2009 or 2010, don't report the amount deferred under the election in lines 1a through 1d and line 2.